Tag Archives: Summer 2025

 Much of the success this summer is down to:

-- having a pollinator ecologist survey the rooftop in spring/summer to record the species and the plants for Pollinating London Together.
+• having a pollinator ecologist survey the rooftop in spring/summer to record the species and the plants for Pollinating London Together.
+The rooftop was found to be the third best rooftop in the City for pollinators in 2024.
+Read the full report by PLT here.
+I look forward to seeing what the 2025 surveys reveal.

 Furrow bee on Hawkbit Great Willowherb (Epilobium hirsutum) Ragwort (Senecio jacobaea)